List of Sword Art Online characters: Tiese Schtrinen

 Eugeo's valet in the Sword Mastery Academy.
 She ranked in the top 12 of her year, thus qualifying her to be a valet of an elite swordsman.
-Since she was of the lowest Noble Class, along with Ronye, she was not chosen by any of the elite swordsmen except for Eugeo who opted to take the last remaining valet.
+Since she was of the lowest Noble Class, along with Ronye, she was not chosen by any of the elite swordsmen except for Eugeo, who opted to take the last remaining valet.
 She entered the Academy in order to raise her family's social status.
-She later develops feeling for Eugeo.
+She later develops feelings for Eugeo.